kbranch/Magpie/README.md

  - Install [Python3](https://www.python.org/downloads/)
    - Make sure you check the checkbox to `Add Python 3.x to PATH`
  - Install [`npm`](https://nodejs.org/en/download/prebuilt-installer)
- - If using `git clone`, enable symlinks in git before cloning.
+ - If using `git clone` and you run into problems, try enabling symlinks in git before cloning.
 The details probably depend on your system, but [this may help](https://stackoverflow.com/a/59761201)
  - Run `setup.bat`
  - Run `startLocal.bat`

 ## Usage
 ### Items
 Items are tracked on the right side of the page.
 Left or right click on them to mark them as collected.
 Depending on the slot, right click will either mark an alternate item for that slot (e.g. red tunic, bomb capacity upgrade) or subtract one from the primary item.